 This article will provide information on the Student Attendance monitoring process.

-What do I need to do to record my attendance?
+What do I need to record my attendance?

 How do I use the card reader?